QuantEcon/lecture-python-advanced/source/rst/amss3.rst

 For a given :math:`{\mathcal B}`, let a :math:`\tau` that solves the above equation be called :math:`\tau(\mathcal B)`.

-We'll use a Python root solver to finds a :math:`\tau` that this equation for a given :math:`{\mathcal B}`.
+We'll use a Python root solver to find a :math:`\tau` that solves this equation for a given :math:`{\mathcal B}`.

 We'll use this function to induce a function :math:`\tau({\mathcal B})`.